ronf/asyncssh/docs/api.rst

 principal names, an optional comma-separate list of options and a public key or certificate in OpenSSH format.
 These fields should be separated by whitespace.

+Supported options are:

+  * **cert-authority**

+    An indicator that this entry's public key is a certificate authority and that signatures created using certificates signed by this CA should be trusted.

+  * **namespaces**

+    The set of namespaces this entry's key is trusted for.
+Signatures using this key should only be trusted if the namespace in the signature matches the namespace patterns specified here.

+  * **valid-after**

+    An indicator that this entry's key is only valid after the specified time.
+See :ref:`SpecifyingTimeValues` for allowed time specifications.

+  * **valid-before**

+    An indicator that this entry's key is only valid before the specified time.
+See :ref:`SpecifyingTimeValues` for allowed time specifications.

 SSHSIG classes/functions
 ------------------------